-We grow the food for the cows, the cows graze the pastures and produce the milk that goes into the ice creams, the ice cream.
+We grow the food for the cows, the cows graze the pastures and produce the milk that goes into the ice creams.
 The ice cream and sorbets are all made in a converted cowshed on the farm and stored in freezers in another farm building.
-Finally, the finished product is enjoyed in our new ice cream parlour on the farm or transported to shops and tourist sites across the country.
-We like to use the phrase “Cow to Cone”!
-Watch our Cow to Cone video here.
+Finally, the finished product is enjoyed in our new ice cream parlour on the farm or transported to shops and tourist sites nationwide.
+We like to use the phrase “Cow to Cone” to describe this process; watch our story on the video below.

-Organic farming encourages a return of wild flowers and wildlife.
+Organic farming also encourages a return of wild flowers and wildlife.
+Organic farming means we farm without the use of artificial fertilisers or pesticides, and instead we keep the soil fertile with manure from our cows, crop rotation, fallow periods for fields, and planting clover to fix nitrogen from the air.
 A study in The Journal of Applied Ecology in 2005 suggested that organic farms have 50% more wildlife than non-organic farms.
 By our count, we have over 70 different bird species on the farm.
-These include Skylarks, Lapwings, Fieldfares, English Partridge and Reed Buntings.
+These include Skylarks, Lapwings, Fieldfares, English Partridges and Reed Buntings.
 Water voles live on the banks of our streams and our healthy population of hares put on a great show during the breeding season.
 Muntjac and roe deer can often be seen grazing near the woods in the early morning.
 Every now and again we get a stray cat setting up home in one of the farm buildings – they live on saucers of calf milk and a few local mice!

-We share the land with a variety of wildlife and actively encourages the proliferation of both fauna and flora.
+We share the land with a variety of wildlife and actively encourage the proliferation of both fauna and flora.
 We still retain many of the original hedges, which were planted in the 1860s.
 We employ traditional hedge trimming practices that contribute to the beauty of the landscape and provide an excellent habitat for birds, insects and small animals.
 Hedge trimming takes place outside the bird breeding season to prevent disruption to breeding.
 Wildflowers are encouraged around hedges and a pond has been created to provide a habitat for a variety of species including dragonflies and herons.
 Ongoing tree planting of native species is practiced on the farm and we boast a number of ancient oaks.

 Here’s a bit about the measures we’ve taken to be at the forefront of green energy on the farm and in the ice cream factory…

-Wood pellet boiler: Our wood pellet boiler was installed in December 2012 and is 100% carbon neutral.
+Our wood pellet boiler was installed in December 2012 and is 100% carbon neutral.
 The boiler uses sustainable wood from the New Forest and now heats all the water used in our milking parlour, ice cream factory and office.
 Thanks to Soil Association in Bristol for supplying our latest bit of green kit.